Dalianmatsika/NPO-PROJECT/README.md

 [18 August 2025]: Created the main file structure and all basic HTML files.
 [20 August 2025]: Added navigation and placeholder content.
 [24 August 2025]: Began testing and fixing code.
-[25 August 2025]: Added a new page for the shopping cart and updated the navigation links.
+[25 August 2025]: Added new pages for the Volunteers and Donation and updated the navigation links.
-[25 August 2025]: Created a new payment page and linked the checkout button to it.
-[25 August 2025]: Added a fake payment form to the payment page.

 References:
 All references for this part of the project are included in the Website Project Proposal document and this README.md file.
 They are cited using the correct referencing style.